What’s in season – December

-December is a season of feasting and frivolity but fresh produce is limited at this time of year.
-Instead we party hard on all things dried, preserved, pickled and cured.
-All is not completely lost on the fresh produce front, however: cress, the original microgreen, is an all-year-rounder and works brilliantly scattered over pretty much everything, providing some much-needed peppery greenness for winter dishes.
+December is a season of feasting and frivolity, but fresh produce is limited at this time of year.
+Instead, we cook with all things dried, preserved, pickled and cured.
+All is not completely lost on the fresh produce front, however: cress, the original microgreen, is an all-year-rounder and can be scattered over pretty much anything to provide some much-needed peppery greenness to winter dishes.

-We must also doff our party hats to the ingenious solution to the empty season that is forced rhubarb, a magical process whereby rhubarb is grown in the colder months in special pots and harvested by candlelight – you don’t get much more festive than that, surely?
+We must also doff our party hats to forced rhubarb.
+It's grown in special pots in the winter months and harvested by candlelight – you don’t get much more festive than that, surely?

-We’re just at the end of the romanesco season now, also called romanesco broccoli or romanesque.
-This bright green brassica is a bit of a show-off with its intricate florets, but cooks like standard cauliflower.
-It’s just a bit sweeter and nuttier in flavour.
-This marinated lamb leg, romanesco & pickled walnuts dish is from a recipe we picked up from The Mash Inn, Buckinghamshire.
+We’re just at the end of the romanesco season now (it's also called romanesco broccoli or romanesque).
+This bright green brassica has intricate florets, but cooks like standard cauliflower and has a sweeter, nuttier flavour.
+This marinated lamb leg, romanesco & pickled walnuts dish is inspired by a recipe from The Mash Inn, Buckinghamshire.

 Try romanesco in your cauliflower cheese recipe or blanch the florets for 5-7 mins, refresh in iced water, drain and use in a salad.

-Not just for egg sarnies.
+It's not just for egg sarnies!
 It’s so easy to grow yourself or buy a punnet, which will usually set you back less than 50p.
-Why not try this four-ingredient canapé idea – our salmon & herb blinis are perfect for a last-minute get-together.
+Try our four-ingredient salmon & herb blinis – they're perfect for a last-minute get-together.

-Tip: To grow cress, find a container (reusing a disposable plastic fruit or veg tray works well) and layer with cotton wool or kitchen roll, wet it, then sprinkle seeds densely on top.
+To grow cress, find a container (a disposable plastic fruit or veg tray works well) and layer with cotton wool or kitchen roll, wet it, then sprinkle seeds densely on top.
 Gently press the seeds down and place by a window.
 Keep damp, and within 10 days your cress should be ready to eat.
 Miranda Janatka, BBC Gardeners’ World magazine.

 A great way to cook leeks is to blanch them, then char them on the outside.
-You end up with a great mix of textures and the sweetness of the inner leaves is balanced by the blackened edges.
+You'll end up with a great mix of textures, and the sweetness of the inner leaves is balanced by the blackened edges.
 This burnt leeks on toast with romesco recipe makes a great starter.

-Try using leeks in place of onions in your recipes – especially useful when cooking for one as you can lop off a small piece and leave the rest in the fridge for another day.
+Try using leeks in place of onions in your recipes – they're especially useful when cooking for one, as you can lop off a small piece and leave the rest in the fridge for another day.